kondratyusha/cse15l-lab-reports/lab-report-week-1.md

 mkdir .ssh
 ```

-* Then SCP the public key to the remote machine.<br>**Do not forget to enter your local username instead of kondr.**
+* Then SCP the public key to the remote machine.<br>**Do not forget to enter your local username instead of joe.**
 ```
-scp /Users/kondr/.ssh/id_rsa.pub cs15lfa22@ieng6.ucsd.edu:~/.ssh/authorized_keys
+scp /Users/joe/.ssh/id_rsa.pub cs15lfa22@ieng6.ucsd.edu:~/.ssh/authorized_keys
 ```
 ![image](Lab_1_ssh_key.png)